-If a scholar is not meeting academic standards, other criteria may be considered in making the ultimate decision of whether or not a scholar will be promoted, including behavior.

-Special scoring and appeal options are available for students with disabilities and English Language Learners (ELLs).
+- If a scholar is not meeting academic standards, other criteria may be considered in deciding whether or not a scholar will be promoted, including behavior. - Special scoring and appeal options are available for students with disabilities and English Language Learners (ELLs).
 For more information, contact your school's Special Education Manager.

-Promotion Criteria for students in High School grades 9-12 is as follows:
+Promotion Criteria for Scholars in High School Grades 9-12 is as follows: